 A bounded linear operator is a Fredholm operator if it is sum of an invertible one and a compact one (more precisely, we should say it is a Fredholm operator of index 0).

-7 The main result is the "Fredholm alternative", which, in its simplest form, reads as follows; [Brezis11, Thm.
+8 We can think at Fredholm operators as "small" perturbations of invertible operators.
+The main result is the "Fredholm alternative", which, in its simplest form, reads as follows; [Brezis11, Thm.
 6.6(d)], [SBH19, §8.1, 8.6].